 It was probably cabbage verses rice!

-This was a sad story for a family who had undergone many hardships and succeeded in creating a dairy farm in the unforgiving Denmark virgin land made up of dense growing tall trees and tough, wild undergrowth.
+This was a sad story for a family who had undergone many hardships, challenges and succeeded in creating a dairy farm in the unforgiving Denmark virgin land made up of dense growing tall trees and tough, wild undergrowth.

 Story by C. Mellor.